-The automotive industry is hugely well-paying, and the work is highly exciting.
+The automotive industry is hugely well-paying, and the work is inspiring.
 Far more so for car enthusiasts.
-As an automotive repair technician, if you are a car enthusiast who loves working on vehicles, getting to understand how they work, fix, repair, and modify according to your wishes and doing new, exciting, and innovative things with your vehicles, playing around with their functional boundaries, you will absolutely love the training and certification process for becoming an automotive repair technician.
+As an automotive repair technician, if you are a car enthusiast who loves working on vehicles, getting to understand how they work, fix, repair, and modify according to your wishes and doing new, exciting, and innovative things with your vehicles, playing around with their functional boundaries, you will love the training and certification process for becoming an automotive repair technician.

 When it comes to securing a job and having a stable career in a short time with little schooling time, it makes sense to prefer a career in trades over regular college degrees.
 There are many advantages of a career in trade jobs.
 As mentioned, trade jobs pay well.
-With a little schooling and a guarantee of employment right after graduation, trade jobs seem preferable and more lucrative over regular college education, where jobs are not guaranteed right after graduation.
+With a bit of schooling and a guarantee of employment right after graduation, trade jobs seem preferable and more lucrative over regular college education, where jobs are not guaranteed right after graduation.
 Moreover, regular college education costs a lot more than trade school training.
 The cost of a trade school program from one of the top trade schools costs one-third of the cost of a regular 4-year college education program.
-In addition, the dropout rates for colleges are higher than trade school programs.
+In addition, the dropout rates for colleges are higher than in trade school programs.
 The vicious loan repayment cycle can be stopped with a well-paying job in trades with which one can repay student loans at the earliest and enjoy life with a good and stable career.
 The highest paying skilled trades and employment opportunities are growing, with the need for skilled professionals rising in the industry.
-With these rising demands, skilled and certified professionals get good opportunities, one can especially find the best trade jobs in Philadelphia for having a better and brighter future in a career of their choice.
+With these rising demands, skilled and certified professionals get good opportunities; one can especially find the best trade jobs in Philadelphia for having a better and brighter future in a career of their choice.